Jahaad Proctor: College career

 On December 1, 2015, Proctor scored a freshman season-high 20 points in a 101–77 win over Fairfield.
 As a freshman, he averaged 5.1 points, 2.0 rebounds and 1.1 assists per game.
 He made four starts, helping Iona win the Metro Atlantic Athletic Conference tournament and qualify for the NCAA Tournament.
 However, Proctor found it difficult to connect with the coaching staff and opted to transfer to High Point in large part because of another Harrisburg player on the roster.

 Proctor scored a sophomore season-high 29 points in an 80–59 win against Charleston Southern on January 6, 2018.
 Proctor averaged 16.4 points, 3.6 rebounds, and 3.0 assists per game as a redshirt sophomore.
 He was named to the Second Team All-Big South.
 On December 17, 2018, Proctor scored a career-high 35 points with nine assists and five steals as High Point beat NCAA Division III team NC Wesleyan 90–85 in overtime.
 As a junior at High Point, Proctor averaged 19.5 points, 3.8 rebounds and 3.3 assists per game.
 Proctor shot 31.8 percent from three-point range, owing largely to his playing through a shoulder injury, but he improved his shooting at the end of the season because he discovered a rehabilitation technique.
 Proctor earned Second Team All-Big South honors and was named Big South Scholar-Athlete of the Year.
 After the season he decided to transfer to Purdue as a graduate transfer, choosing the Boilermakers due to strong impressions from strength and conditioning personnel, business professors and other athletes in his field of study.

 Proctor helped to replace the departing Purdue backcourt members Carsen Edwards and Ryan Cline.
 In his first game for Purdue, Proctor scored a season-high 26 points and collected five rebounds in a 79–57 win against Green Bay.
 Proctor posted 16 points, four rebounds, four steals, and an assist on December 4, 2019, in a 69–40 upset of fifth-ranked Virginia.
 He averaged 9.0 points, 2.3 rebounds and 1.7 assists per game as a redshirt senior.
 The season was cancelled prior to the Big Ten Tournament due to the COVID-19 pandemic, and Purdue finished 16–15 overall and 9–11 in the Big Ten Conference.

 Professional career

 On July 16, 2020, Proctor signed with Vilpas Vikings of the Finnish Korisliiga.
 In his debut for Vilpas on October 14, he had 18 points and four rebounds in a 78–76 loss to Lahti Basketball.
 In 2021, Proctor signed with the Kirchheim Knights of the German ProA.
+He joined the York Mighty Ants of the Triple Threat Basketball League in 2023.